Suicide Loss Peer Support Group

-If you are interested in learning more about Support for Suicide Loss, please complete and submit the form below and someone will contact you to talk more about the group.
+If you are interested in learning more about Support for Suicide Loss, please complete and the peer support group facilitator will reply within 5-7 business days.
 You can also email NEED2 firstname.lastname@example.org for additional information.

 If you’ve filled out the form and are either waiting to hear back or are waiting for the next support group meeting, you may find the Mental Health Commission of Canada’s tool-kit for people affected by a suicide loss helpful: